 Minoxidil in combination with other products

 The combination of Finasteride and Minoxidil is popular among people with androgenetic hair loss.
 Although studies have shown that the use of Finasteride alone is more effective than using only Minoxidil in the battle against AGA in the long term, it was revealed that the agents work great together, better than just one or the other.
 The reason for this could be because both the growth is being stimulated and the androgenetic causes are dealt with.

 Another popular combination is Minoxidil with a good quality shampoo.

 The new generation Minoxidil: Nanoxidil

-Nanoxidil is a new product which is available in the lotion Spectral DNC-N. Unlike Minoxidil, Nanoxidil is especially developed to stimulate hair growth.
+Nanoxidil is an ingredient which is available in the lotion Spectral DNC-N. Unlike Minoxidil, Nanoxidil is especially developed to stimulate hair growth.
 For this, it has been studied how the molecule of Minoxidil could be improved to make it more effective and to reduce side effects.
 From this research, Nanoxidil has been developed.
 Nanoxidil has a lower molecular weight, improving absorption.
-Nanoxidil is currently exclusively available in the lotion Spectral DNC-N. This lotion contains various extra ingredients to stimulate the effect of Nanoxidil and to increase the effect on the hair growth.
-Also, there are far fewer side effects to be expected.
-For people who experience side effects, switching to Nanoxidil might be a good alternative.
-Spectral DNC-N with Nanoxidil can be ordered from our web shop.